Charmungo98/project1-ivar-the-boneless/README.md

 ### Typogrophy

-The main font being used in the site is Lugarismoy.
-Roboto is being used for the navbar, all H2 elements and footer elements, Roboto is also the main font used on the contact page.
+The main font being used in the site is Lugarismo.
+Roboto is being used for the navbar and for all H2 elements and footer elements.
+Roboto is also the main font used on the contact page.

 # 2. Features